jp6ru8958958/dji-aerial-image-stitching/README.md

 # dji-aerial-image-stitching
-Program for DJI drone's aerial image stitching, using gps coordinate info and opencv.
+Program for DJI drone's aerial image stitching, using opencv.

 Create your virtual environment and enable it:
 ```